 2. Include on memo line: “Account #54612 (CMB)”

 3. May attach note to designate: Poor Fund, Scholarship Fund, Capital Fund, or “where most needed”

 10000 N Oak Trafficway

 11-1020 Matheson Blvd E

 We serve and care for all those who visit us, no matter a patient’s ability to pay.
 In the last 18 months, CMB has provided a monthly average of $4,500 of care to destitute patients who could not pay.
 Read about the uses of CMB's Poor Fund and consider helping to provide this care with a monthly or one-time gift to the CMB Poor Fund.

 Capital expansion projects are ways in which CMB hopes to go beyond our daily operations to bring about needed advancement to both our facility and the greater community we care for.

-In 2019 CMB will face a pressing need to rebuild and expand its outpatient facility where an average of 200 patients a day are received and treated.
-Currently, this project is in the planning stages and CMB will continue to share updates as they develop.
+CMB is facing a pressing need to rebuild and expand its outpatient facility where an average of 250 patients a day are received and treated.
+Currently, this project is in the execution stage and CMB will continue to share updates as they develop.

 CMB invests in our future physicians through a physician-in-training scholarship fund.
 Christian doctors who wish to advance their training in specialties needed at CMB and who are committed to return to serve with us, are essential for our sustainability.
 Read more about how this fund has grown our staff and consider contributing to this vital program.